Social Security Tribunal of Canada

 If there’s information missing that we need, we’ll send you a letter telling you what’s missing and giving you a deadline to send it to us.

-We’ll make sure you and the CEIC have the same information at every step.
+Throughout the appeal process we’ll make sure you and the CEIC have the same information.
 This means we’ll send you a copy of the documents the CEIC sends us, and we’ll send the CEIC a copy of the documents you send us.

-At the General Division, we numbered your documents “GD1”, “GD2,” and so on.
-At the Appeal Division, we’ll number the documents “AD1,” “AD2,” and so on.
+We’ll number the documents “AD1,” “AD2,” and so on.
 We’ll add the document number and the page number to the bottom of each page.
-For example, this is page 1 of the first document in an appeal file:
+For example, this is page one of the first document in an appeal file:

 AD-1 SST/TSS REC: FE 17 2021